Quality Education changes lives

 Local leaders asked for quality education to provide children from poor and marginalised communities with opportunities they could never hope for.
 They requested English-medium education: the language of opportunity denied for so long to the poor and marginalised.
 A values-based education within an ethos that emphasised respect for others, self-worth, dignity, freedom and equality was deemed essential.

-Our local partners responded and today we have 103 schools ensuring access to quality education for over 26,000 students.
+Our local partners responded and today we have 97 schools ensuring access to quality education for over 26,000 students.
 Our schools also provide students and their families with health care.
 Additionally, students are exposed to sport and the Arts.
-Approximately half of our students are currently sponsored, the rest are subsidised through initiatives such as our annual International Day of the Girl campaign.
+Approximately half of our students are currently sponsored, the rest are subsidised through initiatives such as our annual Youth Challenge campaign for teens.

 Sponsoring a child is a way you can directly impact the lives of children living in poverty.
 Sponsors receive a photo and profile of the child they support, as well as an annual report card and an activity from the child.